pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

+Broadcast the message "water_soil" right after decreasing the value in `Stage.water_level`.

 {{< learner-task-help >}}

 {{< jr-commit broadcast-water_soil-arrow-up edit-script [] >}}

 {{< /learner-task >}}

+### Try it!

 {{< learner-task >}}

+Try running your project again.

+**What has changed?**

+{{< learner-task-help >}}

+You can now pour water onto soil and the `Stage.water_level` variable shown on the screen will change, but the soil itself stays the same.

+{{< /learner-task >}}

+## Grow flowers

+While we can now pour water onto the soil, we still need to get plant seeds to react to the water and grow into flowers.
+To simulate this, we can change the costume of one of our `Soil` sprite clones whenever the player is hovering over it and the "water_soil" message is received.

+{{< learner-task >}}

+Add a new script to the `Soil` sprite that will be run when the "water_soil" message is received.

 {{< learner-task-help >}}